 What if I’ve been falsely accused?

-It is not uncommon for accusations of domestic to be flung out under false pretenses.
+It is not uncommon for accusations to be flung out under false pretenses.
 In some cases, a spouse may be seeking revenge, may be hoping to get a better custody or child support deal, or may be frustrated in the moment.

 Other cases can involve inaccurate information, the other party trying to cover up something they did, or even simple miscommunications.